Working in the UK after study

 After graduating from the University of Leeds, you are entitled to apply in the Skilled Worker category of the Points Based System.
 This was formerly called the Tier 2 route.
 You can find up-to-date Skilled Worker route information on the GOV.UK website.
 We will update this page as soon as possible with more details.
 You can find information about working after studies on the UKCISA website.

 The University of Leeds can sponsor up to 20 students under the Start up scheme, which now replaced the previous Tier 1 - Graduate Entrepreneur scheme.
 We can only endorse University of Leeds graduates.

 If you would like to establish your own business in the UK, you should book an appointment to discuss this with Brian Baillie in the SPARK team at the Careers Centre.

-The Careers Centre can assist you to develop your business idea and if your idea is accepted, the University of Leeds will issue an endorsement letter to enable you make a visa application under Tier 1 - Graduate Entrepreneur scheme.
+The Careers Centre can assist you to develop your business idea and if your idea is accepted, the University of Leeds will issue an endorsement letter to enable you make a visa application under the Start Up visa.

 For further information about this scheme please see the Gov.uk website.